An excursion in two chapters

 "Orchids..." - Almost mysteriously there was the entry, which was found as a small red dot in my digital map.
 I had just started to think about Freyburg, had already discovered the nature reserve "Dead Valleys" and now, as it turned out, a pretty reliable spot to find wild orchids.
 Read - planned!

 "Tote Täler" is a nature reserve on the Rödel, an elevation that flows around the Unstrut in a large arc.
-What the map told us: coming from Freyburg, to get to the orchids, we would have to climb about one hundred meters uphill and walk up to a wooded meadow plateau.
-Then once lengthwise above it and into the southwesternmost corner of the open space.
-Somewhere on the western slopes we should find them.
+What the map revealed: from Freyburg we would have to walk uphill for about one hundred metres to reach the orchids and a forest-fringed meadow plateau.
+Then walk across it lengthways and into the south-western corner of the open space.
+We should find them somewhere on the western slopes.

 To get up there, we start at the Freyburg train station when we arrive a few days later.
 A few meters on the sidewalk along the road towards Balgstädt, then turning into a small street that branches off to the left.
 Passing some small sheds and allotments, the path quickly disappears between the trees.
 In a shady hollow path, the path climbs uphill and soon turns left at a bifurcation in an arch.
 We follow clear footprints and catch a panoramic view of Freyburg before we dive into the undergrowth again, but soon reach the open but fenced area and slip through a small passage.

 Since the 13th century people have been using the Rödel.
 Most recently, until the 1990s, it was used militarily as a tank driving area, which can still be seen in the numerous extended sand tracks and former tank positions.

 Today a herd lives up here Conic horsesHuman use has led to the development of species-rich dry and semi-dry grasslands over the decades and centuries.
 In order to preserve this biodiversity, the areas must be kept open - the task of the koniks.